-NR2040 is TII's response for National Roads to recently published Government policies, plans and planning/investment frameworks:
+NR2040 is TII's response to ensure that strategic alignment of the National Roads network to recently published Government policies, plans and planning/investment frameworks, all of which were subject to the relevant assessments:

 - Project Ireland 2040 National Planning Framework and National Development Plan 2021-2030. - National Investment Framework for Transport in Ireland. - National Sustainable Mobility Policy. - Climate Action Plan 2023.